tuliip1807/SemanticaAI-Plagiarism-Checker/README.md

 ## 🙋‍♀️ Author

 👤 Tulip Lenka
-🎓 BTech – Robotics & AI, OUTR
-🌐 [GitHub Profile](https://github.com/tulip1807)
+🎓 BTech in Odisha University of Technology and Research ( Robotics and AI ) 🌐 [GitHub Profile](https://github.com/tulip1807)